-'Dawn Of A New Unified Republican Government' Coming in 2017
+'Dawn Of A New Unified Republican Government' Coming In 2017

 Incoming White House Chief of Staff Reince Priebus told conservative talk-radio host Hugh Hewitt that the first nine months of 2017 will be "consumed" by health care and tax legislative pushes.

-"Now, it's time for being in the majority," Priebus said, "and I can tell you President-Elect Trump is going to lead the way to put up and show up."
+"Now, it's time for being in the majority," Priebus said, "and I can tell you President-elect Trump is going to lead the way to put up and show up."

 Democrats are skeptical Republicans will go through with it.
 Despite years of unanimous opposition to the law, the GOP has never found consensus on how to replace it.

-"They don't know what to do," Incoming Senate Minority Leader Chuck Schumer told reporters before Congress adjourned for the year.
-"They have nothing to put in its place and, believe me, just repealing Obamacare even though they have nothing to put in its place and saying they'll do it sometime down the road, will cause huge calamity from one end of America to the other."
+"They don't know what to do," incoming Senate Minority Leader Chuck Schumer told reporters before Congress adjourned for the year.
+"They have nothing to put in its place and, believe me, just repealing Obamacare, even though they have nothing to put in its place and saying they'll do it sometime down the road, will cause huge calamity from one end of America to the other."

 Retiring Senate Minority Leader Harry Reid warned Republicans against dismantling the health care law.
 "It will lead you into a quagmire that will cause pain for millions of Americans and bedevil you for the next four years," he wrote in a New York Times opinion piece.